microsoft/vscode-docs/api/advanced-topics/extension-host.md

 ### Extension Host runtimes:

- * Node.js: Extensions run in a Node.js runtime.
+ * Node.js: Extensions are running in a Node.js runtime.
 Used by the local and remote extension hosts.
 Extensions need a `main` entry file to run in it.
- * Browser: Extensions in [Browser WebWorker](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) runtime.
+ * Browser: Extensions are running in [Browser WebWorker](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) runtime.
 Used by the web extension host.
 Extensions need a `browser` entry file to run in it.
 See the [Web extensions guide](/api/extension-guides/web-extensions.md) for more details.

 ### Preferred extension location

 In which extension host an extension is loaded is chosen based on the available extension hosts and the capabilities of the extension.

-In general, if an extension can run both on Node and in the browser, a node extension host is selected if available.
+If an extension can run on Node.js and in the browser, a node extension host will selected if available.
 One exception is explained later.

 Extensions can influence the location with `extensionKind` property: